devnull-tools/soda/README.md

 * _scripts_ - directory to put the scripts organized by namespaces
 * _config_ - directory to put the configuration files organized by namespaces
-* _resources_ - directory to put resources (available through the **$RESOURCES** variable)
+* _resources_ - directory to put resources organized by namespaces

 You can also use the same directory you install soda without configure the user directory.
+To access resource and configuration files, use the functions **has_resource** and **has_config**.

 Inside *scripts*, any function in any script present in *scripts/common* and exposed through **task** can be invoked: